Approximate Universal Relations for Neutron Stars and Quark Stars: Why Universality Holds

 \subsection{An Approximate Emergent Symmetry}

-The two sets of analysis described above, in the Newtonian and in the black hole limits, begin to paint a physical, albeit phenomenological, picture postulated in Yagi \et~\cite{Yagi:2014qua} for the reason the universality holds.
-Imagine a phase space spanned by quantities that characterize stars, e.g.~their compactness, their temperature, their differential rotation rate, their equation of state, etc. In principle, this is a space of very large dimension, but as one considers more and more compact stars, a subspace of much smaller dimension becomes more and more important.
+The two sets of analyses described above, in the Newtonian and in the black hole limits, begin to paint a physical, albeit phenomenological, picture postulated in Yagi \et~\cite{Yagi:2014qua} for the reason the universality holds.
+Imagine a phase space spanned by quantities that characterize stars, e.g.~their compactness, their temperature, their differential rotation rate, their equation of state, etc. In principle, this is a space of very large dimension, but as one considers more and more compact stars, a subspace of much smaller dimension becomes more and more important\footnote{We do not mean that the phase space of solutions changes dimensionality as the star becomes more compact.
+Rather, we mean that some physical variables, such as temperature, affect the structure of compact stars less than the structure of non-compact stars.}.

 Let us then imagine the two-dimensional subspace spanned by the compactness and an effective equation of state polytropic index $n$, as shown in Fig.~\ref{fig:emergent-symmetry}.
 Realistic equations of state are obviously not polytropic, but they can be effectively represented as piecewise polytropes~\cite{Read:2008iy}.
 Regular non-compact stars, such as supergiants with $C \sim 10^{-8}$ and temperatures of around $10^4$K, exist in the small compactness region.
 The interior density of these stars is subnuclear, and thus, the equation of state can be captured through computer simulations, experimental data and helio-seismological observations, all indicating an effective polytropic index of $n>1$.
 Neutron stars, on the other hand, exist in the large compactness $C \in (0.1,0.4)$ and $n \in (0.5,1)$ region, with temperatures much smaller than their Fermi temperature.
 Isolated neutron stars typically rotate rigidly due to the absence of external perturbations, i.e.~vorticity and differential rotation are unsourced in the barotropic limit.